AdobeDocs/commerce-admin.en/help/stores-purchase/email-a-friend.md

     - Set **Enabled** to `Yes`.

-    - Set **Select Email Template** to the template you want to use as the basis of the messages.
+    - Set **Select Email Template** to the template that you want to use as the basis of the messages.

     - If you want to require that only registered customers can send email to friends, set **Allow for Guests** to `No`.

-    - In the **Max Recipients** field, enter the maximum number of friends who can be on the distribution list for a single message.
+    - For **Max Recipients**, enter the maximum number of friends who can be on the distribution list for a single message.

-    - In the **Max Products Sent in 1 Hour** field, enter the maximum number of products that can be shared by a single user with friends over a one-hour time period.
+    - For **Max Products Sent in 1 Hour**, enter the maximum number of products that can be shared by a single user with friends over a one-hour time period.

     - Set **Limit Sending By** to one of the following methods to identify the sender of emails: